Atrocities in the Congo Free State: Estimates

 A reduction of the population of the Congo is noted by several researchers who have compared the country at the beginning of Leopold's control with the beginning of Belgian state rule in 1908, but estimates of the death toll vary considerably, mainly due to the absence of reliable demographic sources about the region, as well as the sometimes unsubstantiated numbers mentioned by contemporaries in the late nineteenth and early twentieth century.
 Estimates of some contemporary observers suggest that the population decreased by half during this period.
 According to Edmund D. Morel, the Congo Free State counted "20 million souls".
-Other estimates of the size of the overall population decline (or mortality displacement) range between two and 13 million.
-(Note: The first census taken in the Congo was in 1924, so it is impossible to be sure of the size of the population at either the beginning or the end of the Free State period.)
 Ascherson cites an estimate by Roger Casement of a population fall of three million, although he notes that it is "almost certainly an underestimate".
 Peter Forbath gave a figure of at least five million deaths; John Gunther similarly estimates that Leopold's regime caused five to eight million deaths.
 Lemkin posited that 75% of the population was killed.

 Since no census records the population of the region at the inception of the Congo Free State (the first was taken in 1924), the precise population change in the period is not known.
 Despite this, Forbath more recently claimed the loss was at least five million.
 Demographer Jean-Paul Sanderson estimates the population in 1885 at around 10–15 million people.
-In 2020, based on three scenarios of population decline, he concluded that to be demographically possible and reasonable, the decline should be in the range of one to five million.
-He considers a population decline of 1.2 million to be the most likely estimate.
+In 2020, based on demographically modelling three scenarios of population decline, he concluded that to be demographically possible, the decline should be in the range of one to five million.
+The scenario giving the lower limit was the most demographically reasonable, whereas the one giving the upper limit was very extreme, but still within the possible.